helloplayer1/swarc-material/arc42/arc42-template-EN.md

 ### Reliability: Availability during Peak Usage

 Context:
--   A significant number of users access the app simultaneously during peak hours
+-   A significant number of users access the app simultaneously during peak hours.

 Problem:
--   Ensure the app remains available and responsive under high user load
+-   Ensure the app remains available and responsive under high user load.

 Solution:
--   Implement auto-scaling mechanisms to dynamically allocate resources based on demand
+-   Implement auto-scaling mechanisms to dynamically allocate resources based on demand.
--   Optimize database queries and image loading processes for efficient performance
+-   Optimize database queries and image loading processes for efficient performance.

 Consequences:
--   The app maintains stability and responsiveness during peak usage, preventing downtime and ensuring a reliable user experience
+-   The app maintains stability and responsiveness during peak usage, preventing downtime and ensuring a reliable user experience.

 ### Usability: User Onboarding

 Context:
--   A new user creates an account and navigates through basic features
+-   A new user creates an account and navigates through basic features.

 Problem:
--   Evaluate the onboarding process for simplicity and clarity, ensuring users can easily understand and use essential functionalities
+-   Evaluate the onboarding process for simplicity and clarity, ensuring users can easily understand and use essential functionalities.

 Solution:
--   Provide a guided onboarding experience with clear instructions for account creation, image sharing, and profile setup
+-   Provide a guided onboarding experience with clear instructions for account creation, image sharing, and profile setup.

 Consequences:
--   New users can quickly adapt to the app, leading to higher user satisfaction and engagement
+-   New users can quickly adapt to the app, leading to higher user satisfaction and engagement.

 # Risks and Technical Debts